Hunting in NAMMCO member countries

 The pack ice hunt

 Today only the harp seal is hunted in the Greenland Sea (West Ice).
-Traditionally, also hooded seals were hunted in this area, but this hunt has been prohibited since2007.
+Traditionally, also hooded seals were hunted in this area, but the quota has been set to zero since 2007.
 For many years, Norwegian vessels have also been allocated an annual quota in the Barents Sea (East Ice) in the Russian Economic Zone (REZ).
 After several years with no Norwegian hunting activity in REZ, hunting in this area was in 2018 and 2019 conducted by one Norwegian vessel.

 Ocean going vessels suitable and equipped for seal hunting are licensed.
 The crew usually consists of 13 – 15 persons and they normally stay out at sea from 4 to 6 weeks during the hunting season.